ibm-cloud-docs/watson-assistant/assistant-responses-json.md

 ### Adding responses

-To specify a response in the JSON editor, insert the appropriate JSON objects into the `output.generic` field of the step response.
+To specify a response in the JSON editor, insert the appropriate JSON objects into the `generic` field of the step response.
 The following example shows output containing two responses of different types (text and an image):

 ```json
 {